What is PDF/A?

 How is PDF/A different from PDF?

-PDF/A realizes this through two key requirements:
+PDF/A achieves this through two key requirements:

 How to convert PDF to PDF/A?